LearnItLabs/TipsForDotNetDevs/README.md

 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.

 ## Branches
 The branches are structured to correspond to the videos in the course.
-The naming convention is `Tip#`.
-The `main` branch holds the final state of the code when in the course.
+The naming convention is `TipXX`.
+The `main` branch is empty.

 When switching from one exercise files branch to the next after making changes to the files, you may get a message like this: